Dementia and Driving

 Alzheimer’s Disease Education and Referral Center (ADEAR)

-Reviewed by Vicki L. Schmall, Ph.D., Gerontology Specialist and Professor Emeritus at Oregon State University and the Executive Director of Aging Concerns.
-Prepared by Family Caregiver Alliance and funded by a grant from the Archstone Foundation. © 2002 Family Caregiver Alliance.
-All Rights Reserved.
+This fact sheet was prepared by Family Caregiver Alliance and reviewed by Vicki L. Schmall, Ph.D., Gerontology Specialist and Professor Emeritus at Oregon State University and the Executive Director of Aging Concerns. © 2002 Family Caregiver Alliance.
+All rights reserved.